 My Experience with the USAF

+Before putting on the hat of a Solutions Engineer here at SafeBase, I spent thirteen years enlisted in the United States Air Force (USAF).
 The USAF is responsible for maintaining the air, space, and cyberspace domains of the United States military.
-To ensure its readiness against cyber threats, it has established robust cybersecurity protocols, including a strong focus on cyber readiness and security compliance.
+To ensure its readiness against cyber threats, it has established robust cybersecurity protocols, including a strong focus on cyber readiness and cybersecurity compliance.

-Though the name might not be as illustrious, the position that is most dear to my heart, occurred in the middle of my military career and makes up the bulk of my experience in the USAF, was with the 561st Network Operations Squadron, Detachment 2, as a member of the USAFs “Cyber Readiness Team”.
+Though the name might not be as illustrious as others within the USAF, the position that is most dear to my heart, occurred in the middle of my military career and makes up the bulk of my experience in the USAF, was with the 561st Network Operations Squadron, Detachment 2, as a member of the USAFs “Cyber Readiness Team”.

 The USAF Cyber Readiness Team

-Based out of Randolph Air Force Base, headquarters of the Air Force’s Air Education and Training Command (AETC), we were a small group of military and defense contractors, providing enterprise services for eleven training installations.
-We were responsible for a network that included thousands of military personnel, and three or four times as many network assets.
+Based out of Randolph Air Force Base, we were a small group of military and defense contractors, responsible for a network that included thousands of military personnel, and three or four times as many network assets.
 Daily tasks included but were not limited to, vulnerability management, network operations, email exchange, and directory services.

-A “Command Cyber Readiness Inspection” (CCRI), is a triennial inspection that is conducted by the Defense Information Systems Agency (DISA).
+A CCRI is a triennial inspection that is conducted by the Defense Information Systems Agency (DISA).
 It focused on evaluating an organization’s compliance with Department of Defense (DoD) security orders and directives and assessing network vulnerabilities, physical and traditional security, and user education and awareness.

 A failure puts the organization under the strongest of microscopes and they are given six months to prepare for a re-inspection.
 Unless found “Compliant”, they face the possibility of having their entire network quarantined from the enterprise.